ENSpunks/likebuttonbase/README.md

 > A like button, like option, or recommend button is a feature in communication software such
 > as social networking services, Internet forums, news websites and blogs where the user can
 > express that they like, enjoy or support certain content...This is a quantitative alternative
-> to other methods of expressing reaction to content, like writing a reply text.
+> to other methods of expressing reaction to content, like writing a reply text.<br>
->
 > -[Wikipedia: Like button](https://en.wikipedia.org/wiki/Like_button)

 Decentralized social media tools and social graphs represent a groundbreaking paradigm shift in